Shyne

-Moses Michael Levi Barrow (born Jamal Michael Barrow, best known by his stage name Shyne; November 8, 1978) is a Belizean rapper and politician.
-He is the Leader of the Opposition in the Belize House of Representatives, and the leader of the Belize United Democratic Party.
-Barrow was born in Belize, but moved to Brooklyn in New York City as a child, and began to rap as a teenager.
-He is perhaps best known for his 2000 singles “Bad Boyz" and "Bonnie & Shyne".
-He also wrote and performed on a number of multi-platinum albums, such as Usher's Confessions, Lil Wayne's Carter IV, Notorious B.I.G's Born Again, Mase's Double Up, and Puff Daddy's Forever among other top-selling albums during his tenures with his former labels, Bad Boy Records and Def Jam Recordings.
+Moses Michael Levi Barrow (born Jamal Michael Barrow; November 8, 1978), known professionally as Shyne, is a Belizean politician and former rapper.
+He served as Leader of the Opposition in the House of Representatives, and the leader of the Belize United Democratic Party.

+Barrow was born in Belize City but moved to New York City as a child and began to rap as an adolescent.
+His most commercially recognized 2000 singles include, "Bad Boyz" and "Bonnie & Shyne" (both featuring Barrington Levy).
+He contributed to albums by artists including the Notorious B.I.G.'s posthumous Born Again, Mase's Double Up, Sean Combs's Forever, Usher's Confessions, and Lil Wayne's Tha Carter IV.